TAP4LLM: Table Provider on Sampling, Augmenting, and Packing Semi-structured Data for Large Language Model Reasoning: Additional Experiment Settings

-In this study, we evaluate the performance of the recent dominant LLM models, 1) Instruct-GPT-3.5~\cite{model_instruct_gpt3}, using versions gpt-3.5-turbo, gpt-3.5-turbo-16k; 2) GPT-4, using the latest version of gpt-4 model.
 Unless otherwise specified, we utilize \textbf{gpt-3.5-turbo} in all experiments.
 In the sampling methods, we use text-embedding-ada-002~\cite{openai_embedding} for row and query embedding generation.
 The comparison experiments using other embeddings models, such as, text-search-ada-doc-001, bge-largen-en~\cite{bge_embedding}, all-MinLM-L6-v2~\cite{reimers2019sentence} can be found in Table~\ref{tab:embedding_methods}.
+We set the temperature of all the models as 0, top p as 1.0, frequency penalty as 0, and presence penalty as 0.

 The development of \ours{} begins with the foundation provided by LLMs.
 In designing our framework, we opt to use OpenAI models as our base model due to their excellent capabilities in language reasoning.
 However, the choice is not exclusive.
-Since \ours{} use natural language as an intermediary for interactive communication between the table and LLMs, it can also support other outstanding open-sourced models using natural language as input, such as LLaMa~\cite{touvron2023llama}, Phoenix~\cite{chen2023phoenix}, ChatGLM~\cite{zeng2022glm}, Ziya~\cite{Fengshenbang-LM}, and Baichuan~\cite{baichuan}.
+Since \ours{} use natural language as an intermediary for interactive communication between the table and LLMs, it can also support other outstanding open-sourced models using natural language as input, such as Phoenix~\cite{chen2023phoenix}, ChatGLM~\cite{zeng2022glm}, Ziya~\cite{Fengshenbang-LM}, and Baichuan~\cite{baichuan}.
 This design provides versatility and flexibility in \ours{} implementation.